varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-example-manipulating-responses.rst

 Altering the backend response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we override the TTL of a object comming from the backend if it
+Here we override the TTL of a object coming from the backend if it
 matches certain criteria::

   sub vcl_fetch {